isirode/WaterPuzzleGame2D/DEVELOPER.md

 Level system should be distinct that of the scenes.
 Could use a asset system.

+Fixme : the next level system for the normal scenes level was made promptly -> it required to be done properly

 ## Bug fixing

 - [ ] Lines are not displaying correctly when the water is displayed correctly